Track social mentions on your analytics chart

 - Avoid generic terms to prevent spam

-Note: Your domain is automatically tracked on both 𝕏 and Reddit - no need to add it manually.
-Reddit mentions are based on your domain only (not keywords).
+Note: Your domain is automatically tracked on both 𝕏 and Reddit — no need to add it manually.
+The keywords you add to your 𝕏 mentions list are shared with Reddit, so you manage a single list in the Twitter / 𝕏 card.

 Best practices